YPF Sociedad Anonima (YPF) Shares Down Despite Recent Market Volatility

 Credit Suisse gave a rating of “Underperform” to YPF, setting the target price at $3 in the report published on January 14th of the previous year.

-Volatility was left at 5.09%, however, over the last 30 days, the volatility rate increased by 6.50%, as shares surge +0.09% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +27.17% upper at present.
+Volatility was left at 5.49%, however, over the last 30 days, the volatility rate increased by 7.59%, as shares sank -14.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.02% upper at present.

-During the last 5 trading sessions, YPF rose by +0.09%, which changed the moving average for the period of 200-days by +166.36% in comparison to the 20-day moving average, which settled at $11.81.
-In addition, YPF Sociedad Anonima saw 25.79% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, YPF fell by -22.03%, which changed the moving average for the period of 200-days by +123.70% in comparison to the 20-day moving average, which settled at $11.69.
+In addition, YPF Sociedad Anonima saw 7.83% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for YPF